The INCIGHT SCHOLARSHIP Application is

 If you receive an accommodation which defines full-time enrollment as less than 12 credit hours, Incight will accept your applications.
 You must provide Incight with this documentation from the Office of Disability Resources noting this accommodation.

 - Is the scholarship open to students nationwide?

-No. The Incight Scholarship is only open to students who are permanent residents in Oregon, Washington, or California.
+No. The Incight Scholarship is only open to students who are permanent residents of, or attending college in Oregon or SW Washington.